10mm vs 45 ACP Cartridge: Which is the better option?

 The FBI wanted a better cartridge, and the 10mm was fortuitous enough to exist right around the same time.
 The FBI adopted the 10mm along with the Smith and Wesson 1076 pistol.
 The original 10mm load was a 170-grain cartridge moving at 1,300 feet per second, and it hit with a whopping 600-foot pounds of energy.
 It’s not a big surprise the FBI found the cartridge to be effective.

-However, such an effective and powerful cartridge tended to be recoil inducing.
+However, such an effective and powerful cartridge tends to be recoil-inducing.
 FBI agents complained and failed quals, and instead of training their Agents better, the FBI downloaded the cartridge.
 The FBI load was a 180 grain round traveling at 980 feet per second.

 The genius at S&W figured out you need such a lengthy case for such a weak load, so the 40 S&W was created and soon conquered the Law Enforcement industry.
 The 10mm clung to life for years and recently has experienced a rather remarkable resurgence among handgunners with new guns and loads being developed yearly.